High School Programs

 - Students should speak with their high school guidance counselor to confirm their Early College credits will also apply to their high school graduation requirements.

 - Students must be at least 16 years of age and receive approval from their counselor.
 The age of requirement may be waived if a parent/guardian and counselor believe the student is ready for college courses in a college environment.

-- The discounted rate (50% of the NH resident tuition rate) does not include the cost of books or materials.
+- The discounted rate does not include the cost of books, materials or supplies.